Rix Mill: Your Gateway to Discovering Burgundy

 Why not start with a Kir Royal and gougères before moving on to Boeuf Bourguignon?

-Mustard maker: with workshop visits in Beaune: www.fallot.com
+Mustard maker with workshops in Beaune: Edmond Fallot

-The gougère: a Burgundy speciality from Auxerre: choux pastry with cheese, traditionally served with an aperitif.
+The gougère: a Burgundy speciality from Auxerre — cheese choux pastry, traditionally served as an aperitif.

 Local cheeses: Crottin de Chavignol, Époisses, Délices de Bourgogne, Brillat-Savarin, Cîteaux…